We’d like you to meet

 Good cultivars (74110 and 74112), shade cover and ideal climatic growing conditions also help create unique coffees that in our opinion are unmatched outside of Ethiopia.
 There is no use of mineral fertilisers on the farm and Negussie is working on getting his farm Organic certified in the next few years.

 Ripe coffee cherries are hand picked by local pickers and delivered to the farm in the afternoon.

 Drying & Fermenting

 The coffee cherries are placed directly on elevated drying tables where they get dried in a thin layer.
-The cherries are constantly moved the first days to make sure they do not over ferment.
+The cherries are constantly moved the first days to make sure they do not over-ferment.
 All over-ripe and slightly under-ripe cherries are removed by hand during drying to ensure only the fully ripe coffee cherries are dried together.
-During daytime the coffees are raked to ensure even drying and to prevent undesired fermentation from occuring.
+During daytime the coffees are raked to ensure even drying and to prevent undesired fermentation from occurring.
 The drying process takes about 10 – 20 days depending on the climate and is finished when the moisture content in the coffee beans is between 10-12%.

 Cleaning & Packaging

 Once the cherries are finished drying, they are de-hulled before the coffee beans are transported to the mill where they get cleaned and sorted before packaging for export.
 The coffee was packed, exported and stored in jute bags with a grain pro bag liner.